erictossell/MythicPlusBot/README.md

 ## Mythic+ Bot

-#### A Discord bot that brings your guilds Mythic+ data directly to your discord server.
+### A Discord bot that brings your guilds Mythic+ data directly to your Discord server.

-Mythic+ Bot allows discord server owners to define their own roster of players from accross a region and compile daily and weekly reports on the Mythic+ dungeon runs completed directly in discord.
+Mythic+ Bot allows Discord server owners to define their own roster of players from accross a region and compile daily and weekly reports on the Mythic+ dungeon runs completed directly in Discord.

 **Features:**
   - Add guild's wholesale with auto-updating rosters.